SerRat44/RATmsigner/README.md

 This asynchronous function verifies a signed PSBT in base64 format.
 It takes in the following parameters:

-- req: An instance of the IOrdAPIPostPSBTListing interface.
+- **req**: An instance of the IOrdAPIPostPSBTListing interface.
 This represents a request to post a PSBT listing.
-- feeProvider: An instance of the FeeProvider interface.
+- **feeProvider**: An instance of the FeeProvider interface.
 This is used to get the maker and taker fees.
-- itemProvider: An instance of the ItemProvider interface.
+- **itemProvider**: An instance of the ItemProvider interface.
 This is used to get the item by output or by ID.

 The function returns a Promise that resolves to void.
 If the verification fails, the function throws an InvalidArgumentError.